project-meucci/thimm.github.io/docs/Farm Gate/Restoring-water-with-walter-jehne-caroline-grindrod.md

 ---
-title: Restoring water, with Walter Jehne & Caroline Grindrod
+title: Restoring Water With Walter Jehne Caroline Grindrod
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2022-09-22)